P2P File Sharing (Torrent, KaZaa, Limewire, etc.)

 2.6 Transmit, access or communicate any data that infringes any patent, trademark, trade secret, copyright or other proprietary rights of any party;

 6 Copyright Infringement

 6.1 Sharman respects copyright and other laws.
 Sharman requires all Kazaa Media Desktop users to comply with copyright and other laws.
-Sharman does not by the supply of the Software authorise you to infringe the copyright or other rights of third parties.
+Sharman does not by the supply of the Software authorize you to infringe the copyright or other rights of third parties.

 6.2 As a condition to use the Software, you agree that you must not use the Software to infringe the intellectual property or other rights of others, in any way.
-The unauthorised reproduction, distribution, modification, public display, communication to the public or public performance of copyrighted works is an infringement of copyright.
+The unauthorized reproduction, distribution, modification, public display, communication to the public or public performance of copyrighted works is an infringement of copyright.

 6.3 Users are entirely responsible for their conduct and for ensuring that it complies with all applicable copyright and data-protection laws.
 In the event a user fails to comply with laws regarding copyrights or other intellectual property rights and data-protection and privacy, such a user may be exposed to civil and criminal liability, including possible fines and jail time.